 Use discipline in your underwriting process.
-It takes patience but will pay off with a solid tenant.
+It takes patience but will pay off with a solid resident.
 This is huge…do your homework and stay disciplined to your criteria and process.

 Understand the difference in managing a property in and out of state.
 There’s a big difference and Morgan said he should probably never have bought that house knowing that he was going to be moving to a different city.

 But if you do buy a rental property or decide to rent your own property and move out of town, make sure you either have a lot of experience…or hire a professional property manager.